neil-hickey/docs-tap/namespace-provisioner/use-case3.hbs.md

     EOF
     ```

-4. Put all this together in Namespace Provisioner configuration in TAP values as follows:
+4. Put all this together in Namespace Provisioner configuration in `tap-values.yaml` as follows:

     Using Namespace Provisioner Controller
-    : Add the following configuration to your TAP values
+    : Add the following configuration to your `tap-values.yaml` file:

       ```yaml
       namespace_provisioner: